hassaanelgarem/GenStore-swift/README.md

-# GenStoreSwift
+# GenStore

-GenStoreSwift is a lightweight swift code generator for your resources.
-GenStoreSwift can create classes for your images, colors and localized strings.
+GenStore is a lightweight swift code generator for your resources.
+GenStore can create classes for your images, colors and localized strings.

 Using String-based APIs to access your resources has many drawbacks.
 There's always the risk of typos, as well as using resources that are no longer there.
 Auto generating code from resources and using it ensures that all the drawbacks from using String-based APIs will simply cease to exist as they will be automatically caught while compiling.
 You will also have the benefit of auto-completion which is always cool.